resonatehq/examples-py/race-condition/README.md

 ## Race Conditions

-A system contains a race condition if the concurrent composition of its processes, contains at least one execution order that is considered incorrect.
-The canonical example for a race condition is a Money Transfer: A transfer moves an amount from a source account to a target account while guaranteeing that the source account maintains a non-negative balance.
+A system contains a race condition if the concurrent composition of its executions includes at least one execution order that is considered incorrect.
+A classic example of a race condition is a Money Transfer.
+The goal is to move an amount from a source account to a target account while ensuring the source account maintains a non-negative balance.
+Let's examine a flawed implementation:

-Consider the following code:

 ```py
 def transfer(ctx: Context, source: int, target: int, amount: int) -> Generator[Yieldable, Any, None]: